TwoPizza9621536/VideoLister/CONTRIBUTING.md

 ### Coding Style

-The coding style for C# is the [C# Coding Conventions][2] with these rules:

-- The indentation style we are using is the Allman.
-- The indentations must be 4 spaces for tabs.
-- The method signature must be on the same line.
-- Each line must not exceed 120 columns and preferably less than or up to 80 columns.

-In Python, the coding style is [PEP8](https://pep8.org) with these rules:
+The coding style for Python, the coding style is [PEP8](https://pep8.org) with these rules:

 - Strings must be double quoted.

-You can use the C# extension or dotnet-format and autopep8 formatter plus pylint to format the files for you.
+You can use autopep8 formatter plus pylint to format the files for you.
 Pre-commit will do this for you if you have it installed.

 ### Documentation

-To document your code use XML Comments for C# and docstring for Python.
+To document your code use docstring.
 You can use an auto generator to create the boilerplate for you.
-The C# extension and autoDocstring should be good enough.
-Either typing three forward slashes '///' or selecting on 'Generate DocString'.
+The autoDocstring should be good enough.

 ### Testing